 The MSF recognises that “Chiropractors provide evidence-based, timely and effective assessment, diagnosis and management of certain musculoskeletal disorders”

-The above 4 research articles are but a small sample of the growing base of research confirming how effective chiropractic, the worlds 3rd largest primary health care profession can be beneficial to a wide range of patients conditions.
+The above 4 research articles are but a small sample of the growing research base confirming how effective chiropractic, the world’s 3rd largest primary health care profession, can benefit a wide range of patient conditions.